 - 5.2.1 The bushland sites should be managed for passive recreation only (EDWA/COSP); - 5.2.2 Maintain the present program of summer verge mowing (see also recommendation 5.3.4) (COSP); - 5.2.3 Liaise with the local community to ascertain which pathways in the Goss Avenue site are the most used and useful.
-Close down and rehabilitate all formal pathways within the Curtin school site and excess pathways in the Goss Avenue site (see also recommendation 5.3.3) (EDWA/COSP); - 5.2.4 Lay and roll crushed limestone (or similar porous material) on remaining pathways in the Goss Avenue site (COSP); - 5.2.5 Construct a pathway along the eastern boundary of the Goss Avenue bushland (COSP); - 5.2.6 Construct a 1.2 m post and rail fence along the western boundary of the Curtin bushland (EDWA); - 5.2.7 Install bollards along the internal boundary of the Curtin school bushland (EDWA);
+Close down and rehabilitate all formal pathways within the Curtin school site and excess pathways in the Goss Avenue site (see also recommendation 5.3.3) (EDWA/COSP); - 5.2.4 Lay and roll crushed limestone (or similar porous material) on remaining pathways in the Goss Avenue site (COSP); - 5.2.5 Construct a pathway along the eastern boundary of the Goss Avenue bushland (COSP); - 5.2.6 Construct a 1.2 m post and rail fence along the western boundary of the Curtin bushland (EDWA); - 5.2.7 Install bollards along the internal boundary of the Curtin school bushland (EDWA); - 5.2.8 Following path rationalisation in the Goss Avenue site, install a 1.2 m post and rail fence to replace the existing post and rail fence.
+Remove the high steel and chainmesh fence (COSP): - 5.2.9 Remove all dumped materials from each bushland site (EDWA/COSP); and

-- 5.2.8 Following path rationalisation in the Goss Avenue site, install a 1.2 m post and rail fence to replace the existing post and rail fence.
-Remove the high steel and chain-mesh fence (COSP); - 5.2.9 Remove all dumped materials from each bushland site (EDWA/COSP); and - 5.2.10 Erect signs to educate residents, reminding them not to dump materials in the bushland or pick wildflowers (EDWA/COSP).
+5.2.10 Erect signs to educate residents, remin or pick wildflowers (EDWA/COSP). iding them not to dump materials in the bushland - 21 -